alkem-io/alkemio/docs/contributing.md

 Here you can find details of requirements for contributing to the project, an overview of key repositories as well as how coordination takes place.

 ## Licensing
-All contributors to the project are required to sign a **[Contributor License Agreement (CLA)](https://github.com/alkem-io/.github/blob/master/CLA.md)** to ensure that the contents of the repository are covered from a legal perspective.
-The CLA process is enforced for all contributions.
+Contributions to the project are made under the **[Developer Certificate of Origin 1.1 (DCO)](https://developercertificate.org/)** to ensure that the contents of the repository are covered from a legal perspective.
+Every commit must carry a `Signed-off-by` trailer (add it with `git commit -s`); this is enforced as a required check on all pull requests.
+Historical contributions made before the DCO cut-over remain covered by the retired [Contributor License Agreement](https://github.com/alkem-io/.github/blob/master/CLA.md).

 ## Repositories